ionic-team/ionic-docs/docs/studio/designer.md

 This adds the component as a _import_ in the NgModule of the selected page, which allows it to be used in that page.

 <blockquote>
 The same code changes are necessary to use the component in other pages.
-See <a href="/docs/studio/faq#using-a-custom-component-in-additional-pages">this FAQ</a> for details.
+See [this FAQ](faq.md#using-a-custom-component-in-additional-pages) for details.
 </blockquote>

 ## Drag & Drop